-Lisa teaches a wide variety of classes, including all levels of German language and culture, German film, and linguistics.
-Her recent academic work has focused on development and assessment of curricular innovation in German Studies.
+Dr. Seidlitz teaches a variety of classes, including all levels of German language and culture, German film, and linguistics.
+Her recent academic work has focused on development and assessment of curricular innovation in German studies.
 She is active in the American Association of Teachers of German and recently served as the president of the Northern Illinois chapter of that group.

 When not teaching, she enjoys baking, cooking, watching independent and foreign films, traveling, and spending time with her husband and daughter.